i-look-like-tintin/TCExplorer/README.md

 - QUERY: Determine whether experimental heatmap impacts loading of Tc Track data for unseen ensembles, as these use seperate data sources.
 Initial testing suggests no impact, but query further.
 - ~~Mobile app no longer functions correctly.
 Control toggles not switching between desktop to mobile.~~ Fixed, I fat-fingered lol
 - QUERY: php files were moved to seperate folder. all references are believed to have been updated, but if php issues occur this is the likely cause.
+- QUERY: css files were moved to seperate folder. all references are believed to have been updated, but if css issues occur this is the likely cause.

 ## May's Immediate Roadmap
 - ~~Fix known experimental heatmap issues~~